S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 -   **Responding to irrelevant or low-priority situations**: Time and energy are wasted on issues that don't matter or don't align with broader goals.
 -   **Postponing or interrupting work on more important matters**: Focus is diverted from what actually needs attention, or too many issues are dealt with at once.
 -   **Jumping to action without clarifying scope and direction**: Intervening without considering what is a meaningful and appropriate result.
--   **Designing ineffective or misaligned interventions: **Actions fail to address the actual requirement or conflict with other efforts.
+-   **Designing ineffective or misaligned interventions**: Actions fail to address the actual requirement or conflict with other efforts.
 -   **Overlooking opportunities to learn and adapt**: Interventions are left unreviewed and unchanged, even when they are ineffective, leaving the situation they were meant to address unresolved.

 This pattern supports individuals and groups to **focus on what matters**, **consciously determine what's needed**, and **develop coherent, intentional interventions** suited to the situation, while still being flexible enough to react when new things come up that take priority.
 A structured, intentional approach helps ensure the best use of time and resources.